mstocco/mariostoc.co/content/traininglog/20220116-ironman2022-32weeksout.md

 I messed up somewhere and came up 100m short but did get a good workout in.
 I felt a bit of fatigue throughout the swim.

-I took 40 minutes to head back to _Archie Browning Rec Centre_ to get my COVID-19 Booster.
+At 1500, I took 40 minutes to drive to _Archie Browning Rec Centre_ and get my COVID-19 Booster.
 Work occupied the rest of the day/evening.

 <!---->
 ## TUESDAY JAN 18 ☁️